Comic Book: Avengers Forever

-- Love Transcends Spacetime: Songbird and Captain Marvell
+- Love Transcends Spacetime: Songbird and Captain Marvel

 - The McCoy: Hawkeye

-- Meaningful Echo: Captain Marvell had two big secrets that he was not telling: That he was bound to an older Rick Jones, and that he loved Songbird; but this one was from before that.
-In both cases he delivered some lines here and there that hinted those things.
+- Meaningful Echo: Captain Marvel had two big secrets that he was not telling: That he was bound to an older Rick Jones, and that he loved Songbird; but this one was from before that.
+In both cases, he delivered some lines here and there that hinted those things.

-- Nice Job Fixing It, Villain: Immortus had to made the Avengers return to Earth immediately after the Operation Galactic Storm, so he influenced the Avengers with xenophobia, so that they refused to stay among alien races.
+- Nice Job Fixing It, Villain: Immortus had to made the Avengers return to Earth immediately after "Operation: Galactic Storm", so he influenced the Avengers with xenophobia, so that they refused to stay among alien races.
 He miscalculated: this xenophobia led them to execute the Supreme Intelligence for destroying its own empire (long story).
-And worse: this would began actons that laid the first steps of Avengers stellar corps, the antecedent of the First Terran Empire... the very timeline that Immortus was instructed to prevent!
+And worse: this would began actions that laid the first steps of Avengers Stellar Corps, the antecedent of the First Terran Empire... the very timeline that Immortus was instructed to prevent!